Summer gardens at Hinton Ampner

 The Dell and the pathways to the East of the house have a much wilder feel than the rest of the garden, with secret paths and hidden spots to soak in the sun.
 These areas are often not accessible in the winter months due to the damp conditions underfoot, but in summer they provide a cool, green oasis to explore.

 Dating back to the Tudor house we think that the walled garden could have originally been the hop garden.

 Lined with espalier apple and pear trees, the garden is once again being used to grow a rich variety of organic fruits and vegetables.

 You can also enjoy the blooms from the flower garden inside as well as out as they are used for arrangements displayed in the house.

 Stunning displays of roses

 Eye-catching topiary, exotically-coloured dahlias and borders of heavily scented roses lead onto formal terraces, and panoramic views across the South Downs.
 There are over 90 varieties of rose on show, giving delicious fragrance and colour well into August.
-Look out for a mass of highly scented ‘Whiter Shade of Pale’ tea rose shrubs beside the pond, and rambler Rosa banksiae ‘Lutea’ which shoots graceful sprays of double yellow flowers to the top of the house.
+Look out for a mass of highly scented ‘Whiter Shade of Pale’ tea rose shrubs beside the pond, and rambler a huge rambling Kiftsgate rose, scrambles through the trees in the Dell and fills the air with scent.